darrenjkt/SEE-MTDA/README.md

 - `docker pull anonymoustofu/see-mtda:see-v1.0`
 - `docker pull anonymoustofu/see-mtda:detector-v1.0`

 We have provided a `docker/run.sh` to launch the necessary docker images as well for each part.
 Please edit the folder names for mounting local volumes into the docker image.
-We currently do not provide other installation methods but refer to `docker/see/Dockerfile` or `docker/detector/Dockerfile` for more information about installation requirements.
+We currently do not provide other installation methods.
+If you'd like to install natively, please refer to `docker/see/Dockerfile` or `docker/detector/Dockerfile` for more information about installation requirements.

 ## Dataset Preparation
 Please refer to `docs/DATASET_PREPARATION.md` instructions on downloading and preparing datasets.